Published 2021-02-02.

 Serverless Architecture

-One of the big architectural advances in recent years has been the introduction of serverless computing.
+One of the big architectural advances recently has been the introduction of serverless computing.
 It provides near-infinite scalability without paying for unused resources.
 CloudFlare has a good definition:

-Serverless computing is a method of providing backend services on an as-used basis.
-A serverless provider allows users to write and deploy code without the hassle of worrying about the underlying infrastructure.
-A company that gets backend services from a serverless vendor is charged based on their computation and do not have to reserve and pay for a fixed amount of bandwidth or number of servers, as the service is auto-scaling.
-Note that despite the name serverless, physical servers are still used but developers do not need to be aware of them.
+Serverless computing is a method of providing backend services on an as-needed basis.
+A serverless provider allows users to write and deploy code without worrying about the underlying infrastructure.
+A company that gets backend services from a serverless vendor is charged based on their computation and does not have to reserve and pay for a fixed amount of bandwidth or number of servers, as the service is auto-scaling.
+Note that despite the name serverless, physical servers are still used, but developers do not need to be aware of them.

 Vendors that provide serverless computing platforms include AWS Lambda, Azure Functions, CloudFlare Workers, Google Cloud Functions